Adams County Magistrate David Blackett Describes Nearly Being Stabbed To Death: 'I Felt Like I Was Dying'

 Blackett said Armenta-Vazquez charged at him and Blackett soon found himself covered in blood.

-Blackett said he tried to defend himself with a screwdriver and kicked at the suspect but he said he knew he was in desperate condition following the stabbing and was aware he would not last much longer.READ MORE: Nearly Two Dozen Residents Evacuated Overnight After Two-Alarm Aurora Apartment Fire
+Blackett said he tried to defend himself with a screwdriver and kicked at the suspect but he said he knew he was in desperate condition following the stabbing and was aware he would not last much longer.READ MORE: Thousands Of Denver Public Schools Families Receive Frightening Email About TikTok Hoax

 “I knew I needed to get help,” said Blackett but he said he was covered in blood and was unable to work his cellphone.
 He said he blacked out but remembered hearing medical personnel talking.